SKS CEO and Founder, Vikram Akula, recognized by Time Magazine as one of today's 100 most influential people

 Component I: Economic Development

-Economic Development involves savings, enterprise selection and 3-6 days of skills training.
+Economic Development involves savings, livelihoods selection and 3-6 days of skills training.
 Savings inculcates a sense of financial discipline in members and provides cushioning during crisis events.

 Members choose from a basket of options: